harshit2017/xendit-take-home-test/docs/take_home_test_requirements.md

 - Consider security, performance, and scalability

 ## Time Allocation
-Candidates should spend approximately 4-6 hours on this test.
+Candidates should spend approximately 12 hours on this test if planning to implement most asks.
 The focus should be on quality rather than quantity of features implemented.

 ## Evaluation Criteria
 Candidates will be evaluated based on: